BVNetwork/Newsletter/readme.md

 If you get an error during startup like this: `Cannot add duplicate collection entry of type 'add' with unique key attribute 'name' set to 'ExtensionlessUrlHandler-Integrated-4.0'` please check your web.config and remove any duplicate `ExtensionlessUrlHandler-Integrated-4.0` handlers (under `system.webServer`)

 ### Missing Assembly Redirects ###
 In some cases, there are missing assembly redirects for some of the `System.Net` and `System.Web` assemblies.
-Make sure you have these in your web.config:
+Make sure you have these (or newer versions) in your web.config:
 ```xml
 <assemblyBinding>
   ...